 Your neck is vulnerable to stress and injuries that lead to conditions such as herniated discs and spinal stenosis.
 When nonsurgical care doesn’t help, the board-certified orthopedic surgeons at Spine Center Atlanta perform neck spine surgery to repair the underlying problem.
 As spine specialists, the team has extensive experience helping patients overcome neck pain.
-To schedule an in-person or telemedicine appointment, call one of the seven offices in Atlanta, Savannah, Conyers, Forest Park, Augusta, Macon, and Decatur, Georgia, or book online today.
+To schedule an in-person or telemedicine appointment, call one of the seven offices in Atlanta, Savannah, Conyers, Augusta, Macon, and Decatur, Georgia, or book online today.

 When might I need neck spine surgery?